mattetti/bugsnag-go/README.md

 	// Then, out of the blue, an error happens: err := errors.New("Something bad just happened")
 	bugsnag.Notify(err)

+	// To notify about a HTTP handler error (assuming r is a *http.Request):
+	// bugsnag.NotifyRequest(err, r)

 	// In case you need to supply the user ID: bugsnag.New(err).SetUserID("12345").Notify()

+	// To report what your app was doing while error happened: bugsnag.New(err).SetContext("something").Notify()

 	// Metadata can be set all at once: values := map[string]interface{}{